freenas/freenas-docs/userguide/system.rst

 #ifdef freenas
+If the system has a mirrored boot pool, there will be a :guilabel:`Detach` button in addition to the :guilabel:`Replace` button.
-If the system has a mirrored boot device and one of the boot devices has an *OFFLINE* :guilabel:`Status`, click the device to replace, then click :guilabel:`Replace` to rebuild the boot mirror.
+To remove a device from the boot pool, highlight the device and click its :guilabel:`Detach` button.
+Alternately, if one of the boot devices has an *OFFLINE* :guilabel:`Status`, click the device to replace, then click :guilabel:`Replace` to rebuild the boot mirror.
 #endif freenas